Wellness Center Program

 About the TTUSD Wellness Center Program

 The TTUSD Wellness Program is a collaborative project between the school district, Nevada and Placer Counties, the Community Collaborative of Tahoe Truckee partners and youth, designed to help high school students access a broad spectrum of mental health services.
-This program is comprised of Wellness Centers at Truckee High and North Tahoe High, individualized wellness programming at Sierra High and the Community School (Placer County Court School), and linkages to North Tahoe Middle School and Alder Creek Middle School.
-The Program is overseen by the TTUSD Wellness Manager and staffed by two Wellness Liaisons at the Wellness Centers and Gateway Mountain Center staff at Sierra High and the Community School.
-Wellness Staff work directly with youth to educate and empower them to have a voice in decisions about their own health and well-being.
+The Wellness Program is comprised of Wellness Centers at North Tahoe High and Truckee High, individualized wellness programming at Sierra High and the Community School (Placer County Court School), and outreach and education to North Tahoe Middle School, Alder Creek Middle School and the elementary schools.
+The Program is overseen by the TTUSD Wellness Manager and staffed by two Wellness Liaisons at the Wellness Centers and supportive staff at Sierra High and the Community School.
+The Wellness Manager works closely with the school counseling teams to offer a variety of school and community-based wellness programs at each school site.
+Wellness Staff works directly with youth to educate and empower them to have a voice in decisions about their own health and well-being.

 The PURPOSE of the Wellness Program is for students to: